lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 The main file can be found under 'competitive_ratio_experiments/'.

 For questions, feel free to contact Leoni Winschermann (L d o t Winschermann a t utwente d o t nl)

+### Carbon steering experiments
+Experimental setup April 2024 <br>
+Run with Python 3.11.7 <br>
+We conducted experiments with the following parameters:

+timeSteps = [900]<br>
+maxFlows = [shortest_augmenting_path]

+The used data stems from an electric bus charging hub.
+Therefore, an additional data processing file is included in carbon_steering_experiments/busses.py.
+The goal of the experiments was to validate a transform applied to incorporate carbon steering (similarly price steering) objectives in weighted combination with the original flattening objective into FOCS.
+Furthermore, the tradeoff between flatness and carbon intensity or the resulting schedule may be investigated based on the weights attached to either objective. <br>
+The main file can be found under 'carbon_steering_experiments/'

+For questions, feel free to contact Leoni Winschermann (L d o t Winschermann a t utwente d o t nl) or Leander van der Bijl (L d o t C d o t vanderBijl a t utwente d o t nl)

 ## References